mturk/svcbatch/docs/building.md

 ```

-*Notice: use correct version instead **v0.0.0** template*
+*Notice: use actual release version instead **v0.0.0** in above template*

 Edit the **releasedesc.txt** and remove directory part
-of svcbatch.exe in output report, as well as time data.
+of svcbatch.exe in output report.
+Also remove and scan time data
+(*those are usually last three lines*)

 Put the content of **releasedesc.txt** file in GitHub
 release description box.